 Probate is only needed after around 50% of deaths in the UK, so the first thing to do is find out whether probate is required for your situation.

 At the end of the process, if you’re the person entitled to apply, you'll be granted the rights of administrator.
 This will allow you to access the estate and distribute assets according to the laws of intestacy.
-If the estate is complex or you don't have time to deal with it, we can also talk about our full estate administration service over the phone.
+If the estate is complex or you don't have time to deal with it, we can also talk about our Complete Probate service over the phone.